Time in Spain

 Time in Spain has two time zones.
-Spain mainly uses CET (UTC+01:00) in Peninsular Spain, Balearic Islands, Ceuta, and Melilla.
-In the Canary Islands, the time zone is WET (UTC±00:00).
-In both territories, Daylight saving time is observed during summer months, meaning that mainland Spain uses CEST (UTC+02:00), whilst the Canary Islands uses WEST (UTC+01:00) between March and October.
+Spain mainly uses Central European Time (UTC+01:00) in Peninsular Spain, the Balearic Islands, Ceuta, and Melilla.
+In the Canary Islands, the time zone is Western European Time (UTC±00:00).
+In both territories, Daylight saving time is observed during summer months, meaning that mainland Spain uses Central European Summer Time (UTC+02:00), while the Canary Islands uses Western European Summer Time (UTC+01:00) between the last Sunday in March and the last Sunday in October.

-Spain used GMT (UTC±00:00) before the Second World War (except for the Canary Islands which used UTC−01:00 before this date).
-However, the time zone was changed to Central European Time in 1940 and has remained so since then, meaning that no parts of Spain use the "natural" time zone which Spain's geographic position under the coordinated time zone system would indicate.
-For example in A Coruña in the northwest of Spain, in the solstices, it experiences in summer sunrise at 6:53 am and sunset at 10:19 pm while it should respectively be 5:53 am and 9:19 pm, and in winter it experiences sunrise at 9:03 am and sunset at 6:01 pm while it should respectively be 8:03 am and 5:01 pm.
-This can negatively affect people's sleep schedules, meals and daily activities due to the unnatural timezone.
+Most of Spain used GMT (UTC±00:00) before the Second World War (with the Canary Islands using UTC−01:00).
+However, Spain adopted Central European Time in 1940 and continues to use it, with sunrise and sunset falling an hour later than GMT.
+Some observers believe that this time zone shift plays a role in the country's more unique daily schedule (late meals and sleep times) as compared with its European neighbors.

 History

 Standard time adoption

 Spain, like other parts of the world, used local mean time until 31 December 1900.
-In San Sebastián on 22 July 1900, the president of the Consejo de Ministros, Francisco Silvela, proposed to the regent of Spain, María Cristina, a royal decree to standardise the time in Spain; thus setting Greenwich Mean Time (UTC±00:00) as the standard time in peninsular Spain, the Balearic Islands and Ceuta and Melilla from 1 January 1901 onwards.
+In San Sebastián on 22 July 1900, the president of the Council of Ministers, Francisco Silvela, proposed to the regent of Spain, María Cristina, a royal decree to standardise the time in Spain; thus setting Greenwich Mean Time (UTC±00:00) as the standard time in peninsular Spain, the Balearic Islands and Ceuta and Melilla from 1 January 1901 onwards.
 The royal decree was sanctioned by María Cristina on 26 July 1900 in San Sebastián, the place where she resided during summer.